 In an era of increased accountability in education, it is important to understand the role that school leadership plays in student achievement-since principals are largely held responsible if a school is not meeting its academic goals.
 As the Study's research revealed, school leadership has a significant impact on student achievement, but in indirect ways.
 School leadership has the ability to motivate both teachers and students in the school, as well as develop positive work environments for teachers.
-These two factors have a strong impact on student achievement.3 Research shows that principals play a critical role in the recruitment, development, and retention of teachers.
-Teachers routinely note that school leadership, specifically the principal, is the number one factor in deciding on staying at a school or leaving.
-The findings suggest that effective principals develop supportive environments for both teachers and students.
+These two factors have a strong impact on student achievement.3 Research shows that principals play a critical role in the recruitment, development, and retention of teachers.4 Teachers routinely note that school leadership, specifically the principal, is the number one factor in deciding on staying at a school or leaving.5 The findings suggest that effective principals develop supportive environments for both teachers and students.
 These supportive environments promote increased student achievement and help keep teachers at schools.
 Given the impact school leadership can have on student outcomes, providing every school with an effective principal should clearly be among the top priorities for every school system.

 However, there is a significant shortage of individuals willing and able to take on these tasks, especially in the most challenging schools and districts.
 For example, one of the models of reform within the federal school turnaround program is to replace the school principal.
-While this might seem like a reasonable option, a recent New York Times article noted there simply were not enough quality candidates to replace principals in struggling schools and many of the initial principals remained in their jobs.
-Nationally, almost half of superintendents report difficulty finding qualified and effective individuals to fill principal vacancies.
+While this might seem like a reasonable option, a recent New York Times article noted there simply were not enough quality candidates to replace principals in struggling schools and many of the initial principals remained in their jobs.6 Nationally, almost half of superintendents report difficulty finding qualified and effective individuals to fill principal vacancies.7 three years.

-Part of the problem is that almost 50 percent of principals leave within the first five years of starting, with a majority of these principals leaving within the first three years.
 Principals routinely cite feeling like they are in a "sink-or-swim" situation with little support, being overworked, and spending a majority of their time on non-instructional tasks as reasons they leave the field.
 Other research shows that the increased pressure of accountability systems, expanded responsibilities within a school, and inadequate professional supports are the main reasons principals leave the education system.
 In addition, school leaders, especially principals, may leave a school because of promotion, retirement, poor performance, or even district rotation policies.